 - Drive slowly: It’s normal to be anxious to get to your destination–especially when you’re heading to see family and friends you don’t get to see often.
 Just remember to allow yourself for more time for travel when weather conditions plague your commute.
 Depending on what you’re up against, use the apps mentioned above to help you figure out how much time to add to your trip.

 - Know your brakes: No matter what type of brake system you have–anti-lock or not–know how they react.
-The best way to stop on icy, snowy or slushy roads is to apply the breaks, while keeping your heel on the floor and using the ball of your foot to apply the break with firm, steady pressure.
+The best way to stop on icy, snowy or slushy roads is to apply the brakes, while keeping your heel on the floor and using the ball of your foot to apply the brake with firm, steady pressure.

 Along with the tips above, there is one last tip to keep in mind: Stay at home if you are not confident in your ability to deal with the road conditions.
 It may change your plans for the day, but it’s better than taking a risk with your safety and well being.